bluesky314/Cyclical_LR_Scheduler_With_Decay_Pytorch/README.md

 Adapted from: https://github.com/Harshvardhan1/cyclic-learning-schedulers-pytorch

 Reach multiple minimas to create a powerful ensemble or just to find the best one using Cyclical Learning Rates with Decay.
+Ideally decay milestones should intersect with cyclical milestones for smooth transition as shown below.